 INTRODUCTION — Treatment for patients with metastatic non-small cell lung cancer (NSCLC) has historically consisted of systemic cytotoxic chemotherapy.
 Chemotherapy has a general goal of killing cells that are growing or dividing; chemotherapy reduces symptoms, improves quality of life, and prolongs survival in some patients with NSCLC.

-An improved understanding of the molecular pathways that drive malignancy in NSCLC, as well as other neoplasms, has led to the development of agents that target specific molecular pathways in malignant cells.
+An improved understanding of the molecular pathways that drive malignancy in NSCLC, as well as other neoplasms, led to the development of agents that target specific molecular pathways in malignant cells beginning in the early 2000s.
 The hope is that these agents will be able to preferentially kill malignant cells, but will be relatively innocuous to normal cells.
-Many established targeted therapies are administered as orally-available small molecule kinase inhibitors, but targeted therapy can also be administered intravenously in the form of monoclonal antibodies or small molecules.
+Many established targeted therapies are administered as orally available small molecule kinase inhibitors, but targeted therapy can also be administered intravenously in the form of monoclonal antibodies or small molecules.

-RATIONALE — The most useful biomarkers for predicting the efficacy of targeted therapy in advanced NSCLC are somatic genome alterations known as "driver mutations."
+DRIVER MUTATIONS AS BIOMARKERS — The most useful biomarkers for predicting the efficacy of targeted therapy in advanced NSCLC are somatic genome alterations known as "driver mutations."
 These mutations occur in cancer cells within genes encoding for proteins critical to cell growth and survival.
 Many other recurrent molecular alterations have been identified in NSCLC that are much less essential to maintain the oncogenic phenotype, and are often referred to as "passenger mutations."
-Driver mutations are typically not found in the germline (non-cancer) genome of the host and are usually mutually exclusive (ie, a cancer is unlikely to have more than one driver mutation) (figure 1).
+Driver mutations are typically not found in the germline (noncancer) genome of the host and are usually mutually exclusive (ie, a cancer is unlikely to have more than one driver mutation) (figure 1).

 In NSCLC, as well as with other malignancies, matching a specific targeted drug to the identified driver mutation for an individual patient has resulted in significantly improved therapeutic efficacy, often in conjunction with decreased toxicity.
 Screening for driver mutations thus has become an increasingly standard part of the diagnostic work-up for NSCLC, and the resultant information is useful in choosing between standard chemotherapy in the absence of a targetable driver mutation versus up-front targeted therapies.
-As examples, in a nationwide French study in which all lung cancers were subjected to molecular profiling, approximately 50 percent of tumors exhibited a genetic alteration, which led to use of targeted agent as first-line therapy in half of these cases .
+As examples, in a nationwide French study in which all lung cancers were subjected to molecular profiling, approximately 50 percent of tumors exhibited a genetic alteration, which led to use of a targeted agent as first-line therapy in half of these cases .
 The presence of a genetic alteration was associated with improved first-line progression-free survival (10 versus 7.1 months) and overall survival (16.5 versus 11.8 months).
-In the United States, the Lung Cancer Mutation Consortium analyzed samples using multiplex genotyping from 733 patients with adenocarcinoma at 14 centers in the United States, identifying a targetable driver mutation in 466 cases (64 percent) .
+Similarly, in the United States, the Lung Cancer Mutation Consortium analyzed samples using multiplex genotyping from 733 patients with adenocarcinoma at 14 centers, identifying a targetable driver mutation in 466 cases (64 percent) .
+The 260 patients with an oncogenic driver who received a targeted agent had a median survival of 3.5 years; the 318 patients with a driver but without targeted therapy, 2.4 years; and the 360 patients without a driver, 2.1 years.
 These studies underscore the potential clinical benefit and prognostic utility provided by large-scale utilization of molecular profiling in lung cancer.

 MOLECULAR TESTING — Whenever feasible, patients with advanced NSCLC should have tumor assessed for the presence of a driver mutation .
 Guidelines from the College of American Pathologists (CAP), the International Association for the Study of Lung Cancer (IASLC), and the Association of Molecular Pathologists (AMP) recommend analysis of either the primary tumor or of a metastasis for epidermal growth factor receptor (EGFR) and anaplastic lymphoma kinase (ALK) for all patients whose tumor contains an element of adenocarcinoma, regardless of the clinical characteristics of the patient [4,5].